 Quantum Foods’ feed mills are located in Malmesbury, George, Paterson and Pretoria, where feed is sold under the Nova Feeds brand.
-The Malmesbury site consists of two factories, bringing the total number of feed mills to ﬁve.
-These mills are highly automated and are equipped to manufacture a wide variety of feeds for optimal animal nutrition.
+The mills are highly automated and are equipped to manufacture a wide variety of feeds for optimal animal nutrition.
 Integrated quality and safety systems are in place at all mills to ensure the consistent output of high-quality products for livestock consumption.

 Nova Feeds has extensive expertise in the production and formulation of feeds for monogastric livestock (such as poultry) and ruminant livestock (such as cows).
 The main feed categories include poultry (broiler and layer), dairy, pig, ostrich and sheep feed.
 Feed is supplied to the integrated poultry farming operations and the external feed market.

-Dairy feed represents the largest component of external sales, followed by poultry and pig feed.
+Dairy feed represents the largest component of external sales, followed by poultry, pig, ostrich and sheep feed.

-Quantum Foods owns the rights to import pedigree grandparent layer stock of the Lohmann breed, as well as distribute next generation parent stock, exclusively in South Africa and non-exclusively to some southern African countries.
+Quantum Foods owns the rights to import pedigree grandparent layer stock of the Lohmann breed and distribute next-generation parent stock exclusively in South Africa and non-exclusively to some southern African countries.

-Day-old parent chicks are reared and placed on the Group’s parent layer farm near Bronkhorstspruit as well as on a rented facility in KwaZulu-Natal.
-Fertile hatching eggs are incubated at the Group’s commercial hatchery in Bronkhorstspruit, Gauteng.
-These female day-old chicks are either sold or placed on the Group’s six commercial rearing farms.
+Day-old parent chicks are reared and placed on the Group’s parent layer farm near Bronkhorstspruit, Gauteng, as well as on a rented facility in KwaZulu-Natal.
+Fertile hatching eggs are incubated at the Group’s commercial hatchery in Bronkhorstspruit.
+Female day-old chicks are either sold or placed on the Group’s six commercial rearing farms.

 Layer parent stock, hatching eggs, day-old pullets and point-of-lay hens are sold under the Bergvlei Chicks brand.
-The Group distributes nationally and into other African countries – with strategically located commercial rearing farms ensuring extensive distribution coverage.
+The Group distributes nationally and into Angola, Botswana, Malawi, Mozambique and eSwatini – with strategically located commercial rearing farms ensuring extensive distribution coverage.

-Table eggs are mostly produced on Company owned farms, with own production supplemented by rented facilities and agreements to buy eggs from other producers.
+Table eggs are mostly produced on Company-owned farms, with own production supplemented by agreements to buy eggs from other producers.
 The farms are located in the Western Cape, Eastern Cape, Gauteng and North West.
 Free-range eggs are produced on two of the farms.

-Quantum Foods owns the rights to import pedigree grandparent broiler stock of the Cobb500 breed, which supplies next generation parent stock for its own requirements and non-exclusively for some customers in other countries in Africa.
+Until September 2021, Quantum Foods owned the rights to import pedigree grandparent broiler stock of the Cobb500 breed, which supplies next generation parent stock for its own requirements and non-exclusively for some customers in other countries in Africa.

-Eggs are processed at six grading and packing facilities located in the Western Cape, Eastern Cape, Free State, KwaZulu-Natal and Gauteng.
+Eggs are processed at six grading and packing facilities located in the Western Cape, Eastern Cape (two), Free State, KwaZulu-Natal and Gauteng.

 The eggs are distributed nationally as graded, ungraded or in liquid form.
-Graded eggs are sold under the Nulaid, Safe Eggs and dealer-own brands.
+Graded eggs are sold under the Nulaid, Safe Eggs and retailer-own brands.
 Ungraded eggs are sold mainly under the Quantum brand.

 Graded eggs are sorted in the packing facilities according to weight (for example, medium, large, extra-large and jumbo).
 Fresh and pasteurised liquid egg is produced in egg breaking plants, where the shells are removed from the product for sale.
 Fresh and pasteurised liquid eggs are predominantly sold to industrial customers.

-Quantum Foods has played a part in growing business in Africa since 1996.
-We have sold poultry livestock in Namibia, Botswana, Malawi, Angola, Zambia, Uganda and Tanzania.
+Quantum Foods has played a part in growing business in other African countries since 1996.
+We have sold poultry livestock in Namibia, Botswana, Malawi, Angola, eSwatini, Zambia, Uganda and Tanzania.
 Today, Quantum Foods are actively running businesses in Zambia, Uganda, and Mozambique.

 Quantum Foods Zambia commenced operations in 1997.
 Operations are conducted in two regions in the country, namely Lusaka and the Copperbelt.

-The distribution capacity of the Zambia business is enhanced by a number of small retail shops branded as Mega that sell eggs, day- old chicks and feed.
+The distribution capacity of the Zambia business is enhanced by a network of over 30 small retail shops that sell eggs, day-old chicks and feed.
 The majority of eggs are sold through these shops which ensure easy access for the consumer.